Digital Security Explained

 Encryption helps with confidentiality

-Encryption primarily supports confidentiality—one of the objectives described in the CIA Triad.
-It reduces the impact of interception, loss, or unauthorized access to stored data.
+Encryption primarily supports confidentiality — one of the objectives described in the CIA Triad.
+It reduces the impact of interception, loss, or unauthorized access.

 Encryption does not automatically make a system “secure”